laruence/yac/README.md

 Fetches a stored variable from the cache.
 If an array is passed then each element is fetched and returned.

+Return the value on success, return false on error(Like no memory, can not obtain cas write right)
 ```php
 <?php
 $yac = new Yac();